SnapperGee/js-quiz/README.md

 ### ts/dom-component directory

-The [`src/main/ts/dom-component`][ts dom-component directory] directory contains the controller for dom object that contains the lists of answers and the function used to create an HTML answer button.
+The [src/main/ts/dom-component][ts dom-component directory] directory contains the controller for the DOM object, which includes the list of answers and the function used to create an HTML answer button.

 - [`answer-lists-controller.ts`][answer-lists-controller.ts]